Avi Toledano: Personal life

 Avi Toledano has three children with his first wife, Liora, who was also the subject of his eponymous song.
 One of his children, Tal Toledano, is a singer and host of Israel's Channel 1.
 His youngest son, from his marriage to Liora, is musician and international producer Ori Toledano.

 He remarried in 1998 to Hagit Levi, the sister of Mizrahi singer Ofer Levi.
-The couple has three children together, including Lehi Toledano, who participated in the 2020 edition of the Rising Star song contest.
+The couple has three children together, including Lihi Toledano, who participated in the 2020 edition of the Rising Star song contest.
 Toledano and Levi divorced in 2014.

 Toledano currently resides in Gan Yavne.